ZythDr/Peddler/README.md

 ## History & Tracking

 Open with `/peddler history`:
-- See a scrollable list of sales, buybacks, deletions.
+- See a scrollable list of sales (automatic + manual), buybacks, deletions(by peddler).
 - Filter by reason (manual, quality, deleted, etc.).
 - Search by name.
 - Session profit shown at the bottom.